misterseyiayeni/nlp-portal/README.md

 NLP Portal is a cloud-native Generative Artificial Intelligence (AI) NAtural Language (NLP) solution built entirely on Amazon Web Services (AWS)!
 In today's data-rich world, the ability to understand and process language at scale is a true game-changer.

-This solution is designed to transform unstructured text — from customer support tickets, product reviews, articles, document repositories, and various other sources — into actionable intelligence, operational improvement, and revenue boost.
+This solution is designed as a platform to transform unstructured text — from customer support tickets, product reviews, articles, document repositories, and various other sources — into actionable intelligence, operational improvement, and revenue boost.

-#### Problem Statement**
+#### Problem Statement

 Inefficiencies hampering an organization's global operations related to processing high volumes of text data, including: